-- By selecting a region on the timeline, right -clicking, then selecting <Region_Name> &rarrow; Loop .
-This will create a loop range's start and end markers matching the beginning and the end of the region, then start playback of the loop range immediately. - By selecting a range on the timeline, right-clicking, then selecting Set Loop from Selection.
+- By right-clicking on the Range Markers ruler at the top of the timeline, then selecting Add > Loop Range . - By selecting a region on the timeline, right -clicking, then selecting <Region_Name> &rarrow; Loop.
+This will create a loop range's start and end markers matching the beginning and the end of the region, then start playback of the loop range immediately. - By selecting a range on the timeline, right-clicking, then selecting Set Loop from Selection .
 This will create a loop range's start and end markers matching the beginning and the end of the range selection respectively. - By selecting a range on the timeline, right -clicking, then selecting Loop Range.
-This will create the same loop region and start loop playback immediately. - By Ctrl left -dragging on the Loop/Punch Ranges ruler, releasing the mouse button, then choosing Set Loop Range in the pop-up menu.
+This will create the same loop region and start loop playback immediately.